libohanr100/azure-docs/articles/cognitive-services/Speech-Service/how-to-custom-voice-create-voice.md

     > [!NOTE]
     > If you would like to train a neural voice, you must specify a voice talent profile with the audio consent file provided of the voice talent acknowledging to use his/her speech data to train a custom voice model.
 Custom Neural Voice is available with limited access.
 Make sure you understand the [responsible AI requirements](/legal/cognitive-services/speech-service/custom-neural-voice/limited-access-custom-neural-voice?context=%2fazure%2fcognitive-services%2fspeech-service%2fcontext%2fcontext) and [apply the access here](https://aka.ms/customneural).

     On this page you can also select to upload your script for testing.
 The testing script must be a txt file, less than 1Mb.
 Supported encoding format includes ANSI/ASCII, UTF-8, UTF-8-BOM, UTF-16-LE, or UTF-16-BE.
 Each paragraph of the utterance will result in a separate audio.
 If you want to combine all sentences into one audio, make them in one paragraph.

+    If you want to build a cross-lingual voice.
+You should select "Neural" training method and select "Cross lingual adaptation neural voice" training recipe, you also need to select a target locale of your cross-lingual model.
+The target locale means the secondary language of your neural voice.

 6. Click **Train** to begin creating your voice model.